 Invoice form settings

 You can change the defaults that appear on your invoices.
-For example, you can change the way in which they are numbered and also add in any terms and conditions and notes you want your customers to see.
+For example, you can change the way in which they are numbered, add in any terms and conditions or add notes you want your customers to see.